Aluminum Production & Manufacturing Process Explained

-The History of Aluminum
+The History of Aluminum Production and Manufacturing

 Two individuals, Paul Heroult and Charles Hall, redefined the aluminum creation process in 1886.
 The engineer and student recognized the reduction of molten aluminum oxide in cryolite was effective for making aluminum using electric power.
 The Hall-Heroult process is a primary way of making aluminum in the 21st century.

 Another method for producing aluminum was discovered by Karl Josef Bayer in 1888.
 The Bayer process involves heating bauxite and an alkali mixture to create aluminum.

 In general, the aluminum-making process involves three steps: mining for bauxite, extracting alumina from the mined bauxite and turning the alumina into aluminum.
 In this guide, we'll look at each step of the aluminum production process from the mine to the shelves to show you how it's made.

 Aluminum is not found in its pure form in nature and needs to be extracted from bauxite.
 Bauxite is a type of sedimentary rock featuring traces of aluminum.
 This rock is the world's main source of aluminum, and experts must refine the sedimentary rock to create alumina.
 Most countries have bauxite deep below the earth's surface, but the material is more abundant in tropical zones.
 Aside from Africa and South America, China, India and Indonesia are top providers of bauxite rock.
 Bauxite is primarily used in the aluminum-making industry, but there is a place for the sedimentary rock in the adhesive, cement and chemical fields as well.